 But also, no.

-Though Google aren’t strictly an e-Commerce store, they do essentially “sell” products by letting you advertise on Google Shopping.
+Though Google aren’t strictly an e-Commerce store, they do “sell” products by letting you advertise on Google Shopping.
 And to advertise on Google Shopping, you need to set yourself up on the Google Merchant Centre.

 But then, you go to list your products and wait a minute, what’s this?